How to CNC machine patterns for ceramic tiles

-Ceramic tile with relief, manufactured with CNC machined patternA brand-new niche market has been found and developed by the Dutch startup company MaatWerkTegels (MWT).
+Ceramic tiles with a custom designed reliefA brand-new niche market has been found and developed by the Dutch startup company MaatWerkTegels (MWT).
 The name of this company can be translated as TailorMadeTiles, which exactly describes their business.

 One of the products is a flat tile with (any) color print below the glaze, other products include a tile with (any) 3D shape.
 And this shape is of course where DeskProto comes in.